hrothgar234567/AnimeStudio/README.md

 ---

+# Roadmap

+This is a list of features that I would like to add in the future :
+- Add a new provider for Asset Indedexes for 5.0+
+- Integrate UTTDumper
+- Use HoyoDL to have asset downloading when the game is not available

+---

 Special thanks to:
 - Perfare: The real original AssetStudio - [[project](https://github.com/perfare/AssetStudio)]
 - Razmoth: Original AssetStudio for anime games support - [[project](https://github.com/RazTools/Studio)]